djradon/public-notes/t.cs.sd.event-sourcing.md

       - [[p.hasSource]] [[Event Sourcing versus Event Driven Architecture|ar.medium.event-sourcing-versus-event-driven-architecture]]
     - "Event sourcing is a more domain specific pattern.
 It does not care about any other domains and it does not require an event stream.
 It’s sole purpose is to store its domain state as a sequence of events.
 These events are stored to record state changes rather than communicating."
       - [[p.hasSource]] https://jgao.io/post/event-sourcing/
-        - but also says "any system which uses “event sourcing” as its core mechanics can be seen as also as an even-driven system,"
+        - but also says "any system which uses “event sourcing” as its core mechanics can be seen as also as an event-driven system,"
   - [[t.cs.sd.architecture.command-sourcing]]
   - [[t.cs.sd.architecture.event-streaming]]
     - "Event Sourcing is about durable state stored and read as events, and Event Streaming is about moving events from one place to another."